tkardi/writeup/content/post/2018/07/22/from-points-to-polygons.md

 it useful or interesting or have suggestions then feel free to ping me.

 ### Addendum 19.03.2019
-{{< tweet 1107543990432342016 >}}

-Initially I abandoned this post because it seemed too complicated to pin it down as a step-by-step process, I saw this tweet by Topi Tjukanov and was intrigued to still get it finished because there is some similarity between these tasks of creating areal data out of point-based data.
+After having initially abandoned writing this post because it seemed too complicated to pin it down as a step-by-step process, I saw this tweet by Topi Tjukanov and was intrigued to still get it finished because there seemed to be some similarity between these tasks of creating areal data out of point-based data.

-What follows is to a great part the result of a trial and error, best hopes, guesses and countless cups of coffee, back-to-the-drawingboard types of situations.
-At some points in the following text the SQL queries will be overtly overcomplicated and most probably it can (and should) be written more consistently.
+What follows is to a great part the result of trial and error, best hopes, guesses and countless cups of coffee, back-to-the-drawingboard types of situations.
+At some points in the following text the SQL queries will be overtly overcomplicated and most probably they can (and should) be written more consistently.
 But maybe some other time.
-Because at the time of doing it, it was rather hard keeping track what had been tried and tested and what didn't work.

 Anyway.
 Don't expect too much clarity...
-Don't expect to get your data and and simply run the queries and get the expected result (though, the general idea of the whole flow should still be valid).
+Don't expect to take your data and simply run the queries and get the expected result (though, the general idea of the whole flow should still be valid).